 No one is born a leader, but we’re all keen observers by nature.
-We see the pitfalls and successes of those who’ve come before us, and we try to adjust our own paths to effectively accomplish our goals.
+We see the pitfalls and successes of those who’ve come before us, and we try to adjust our own paths to accomplish our goals effectively.
 So why is it so frowned upon to be called a follower?
 Maybe because it implies inexperience or lack of ambition?
 Perhaps, but I don’t view it as a bad thing.
 It’s a point along a timeline of self-development.

 Look at social media outlets like Twitter who have taken the term “follower” to an entirely new level.
 There’s no leader-follower delineation.
 Everyone is on the same playing field, and we’re all followers of each other’s influence.
 We learn, we grow, and in turn, we share.
 In doing so, we become the leaders for a new generation of followers to reap the knowledge and experience we publicize.